raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 120 feet
+**Range:** 36.0m

 **Components:** V, S, M (a drop of molasses)

 **Duration:** Concentration, up to 1 minute

-You alter time around up to six creatures of your choice in a 40-foot cube within range.
+You alter time around up to six creatures of your choice in a 12.0m cube within range.
 Each target must succeed on a Wisdom saving throw or be affected by this spell for the duration.

 An affected target's speed is halved, it takes a -2 penalty to AC and Dexterity saving throws, and it can't use reactions.
 On its turn, it can use either an action or a bonus action, not both.
 Regardless of the creature's abilities or magic items, it can't make more than one melee or ranged attack during its turn.